TrustedFirmware/tf_docs/generic_processes/project_maintenance_process.rst

   (or reusing existing ones if the license is compatible) to assist developers (for example suggesting specific code owners or maintainers based on the nature of the patch).
-* For both TF-A and TF-M, the CI system is not quite ready to be extended by the community.
-Thus, some of the guidelines around adding the required level of testing in the CI cannot be applied right now.
-We hope the situation will quickly evolve, which is why it's been included in this document nonetheless.
 * In the future this document might be expanded to address multi-branch maintainership.